whlapinel/demo-lesson/python_demo_lesson.md

 - Variable names must begin with a letter or an underscore (`_`).

 - There are some *conventions* you should follow:
   - If your name has a space in it replace the space with an underscore.
+This is called "snake case"!
+    - Example: `my_name`
-  - Only use lowercase letters.
-Uppercase names are reserved for classes, which we'll get to later.
+  - Only use lowercase letters for variable names.
+    - Uppercase names are reserved for classes, which we'll get to later.
+    - All capital letters are for constants, variables that should not change value.

 # Data Types